h2r/pomdp-py/docs/html/_sources/examples.action_prior.rst.txt

 explicitly through the :code:`sample` and :code:`rollout` function in :py:mod:`~pomdp_py.framework.basics.PolicyModel`.
 Refer to the `Tiger <https://h2r.github.io/pomdp-py/html/examples.tiger.html#:~:text=e.g.%20continuous).-,Next,-%2C%20we%20define%20the>`_ tutorial for more details (the paragraph on PolicyModel).

+As described in :cite:`silver2010monte`, you could choose to set an initial visit count and initial value corresponding to a preferred action; To take this into account during POMDP planning using POUCT or POMCP, you need to supply the :py:mod:`~pomdp_py.algorithms.po_uct.ActionPrior` object when you initialize the :py:mod:`~pomdp_py.algorithms.po_uct.POUCT` or :py:mod:`~pomdp_py.algorithms.pomcp.POMCP` objects through the :code:`action_prior` argument.